tuckerweibell/recipe/.changeset/eight-experts-remember.md

 '@ezcater/recipe': major
 ---

-BREAKING CHANGE: updates `ezColors` to be theme property agnostic and propagates changes to uses
+BREAKING CHANGE: update `ezColors` to be theme property agnostic and propagate changes to uses